jpowersdev/nifty/README.md

 ### Roadmap / Things to Fix

 - Clean up the Results page.
 Hide success/failure if there are no items in those lists.
+- Keep track of current page using a redux state value, and use redux-thunk or something to move along the path.
+  - This would allow for the tabs on the left site to become clickable navigation items